nattypwns/ctf_writeups/pico-ctf-2014/bitpuzzle-130/README.md

 At this point, the normal next steps would be to analyze the binary in IDA Pro or gdb.
-For this write-up, I opted to try out a new analysis tool called **qira** (http://qira.me). qira is a very new tool by our friend geohot that is a "timeless debugger", that is, all of the state (registers and memory) are tracked and saved while a program is debugged, such that you can go back and forth within the execution to analyze behavior.
+For this write-up, I opted to try out a new analysis tool called **qira** (http://qira.me). qira is a very new tool by our friend geohot that he calls "timeless debugger", that is, all of the state (registers and memory) are tracked and saved while a program is debugged, such that you can go back and forth within the execution to analyze behavior.